Ronny-Gallin-Software-Engineering/angular-archwizard/README.md

 ## Directives

 ### \[awNavigationMode\]
-By default `angular-archwizard` operates in a "strict" navigation mode.
+By default `@rgse/angular-archwizard` operates in a "strict" navigation mode.
 It requires users to navigate through the wizard steps in a linear fashion, where they can only enter the next step if all previous steps have been completed and the exit condition of the current step have been fulfilled.
 The only exception to this rule are optional steps, which a user can skip.
 Using the navigation bar, the user can navigate back to steps they already visited.